 The Department of Chemical and Biomolecular Engineering conducts undergraduate and graduate programs of teaching and research that focus on the areas of cellular and biomolecular engineering, systems engineering, and advanced materials processing and span the general themes of energy/environment and nanoengineering.
-Aside from the fundamentals of chemical engineering (applied mathematics. thermodynamics, transport phenomena, kinetics, reactor engineering and separations), particular emphasis is given to metabolic engineering, protein engineering, systems biology, synthetic biology, bionano-technology, biomaterials, air pollution, water production and treatment, environmental multimedia modeling, pollution prevention, combinatorial catalysis, molecular simulation, process modeling/simulation/control/optimization/integration/ synthesis, membrane science, semiconductor processing, chemical vapor deposition, plasma processing and simulation, electrochemistry and corrosion, polymer engineering, and hydrogen production.
+Aside from the fundamentals of chemical engineering (applied mathematics, thermodynamics, transport phenomena, kinetics, reactor engineering and separations), particular emphasis is given to metabolic engineering, protein engineering, systems biology, synthetic biology, bio-nano-technology, biomaterials, air pollution, water production and treatment, environmental multimedia modeling, pollution prevention, combinatorial catalysis, molecular simulation, process systems engineering, membrane science, semiconductor processing, chemical vapor deposition, plasma processing and simulation, electrochemistry and corrosion, polymer engineering, and hydrogen production.

-Students are trained in the fundamental principles of these fields while acquiring sensitivity to society's needsó a crucial combination needed to address the challenge of continued industrial growth and innovation in an era of economic, environmental, and energy constraints.
+Students are trained in the fundamental principles of these fields while acquiring sensitivity to society's needs-a crucial combination needed to address the challenge of continued industrial growth and innovation in an era of economic, environmental, and energy constraints.